Brain Injury Prevention

-adolescents, young adults, and people over the age of 75, males who are 14 to 24 years old are at the greatest risk.
+Someone in the US sustains a traumatic brain injury (TBI) every 23 seconds.
+While most of these injuries occur among children, adolescents, young adults, and people older than 75, males who are 14 to 24 years old are at the greatest risk.

 How Can You Prevent a Brain Injury?

 - Avoid falls.
 Using step stools, handrails, safety gates on stairs, or window guards can prevent people from falling.
 In the winter, wear ice grippers on the bottom of your shoes, keep sidewalks shoveled and deiced, and adjust your gait for more stability.